To forget that the world is a hurtful place is to place ourselves on a path full of hurts

 - When is the Bhagavad-gita’s declaration that the world is a hurtful place not pessimistic?

-- How can we shield ourselves from the world’s hurts?
+- How can Gita wisdom help us minimize the world’s hurts?

 To know more about this verse, please click on the image